 Admittedly, what you can consume on a keto diet takes some getting used to, as a lot of the foods that we’ve always been led to believe were bad for us – such as my two favorite Bs – bacon and butter – are indeed excellent food choices when following a relaxed to a strict ketogenic diet.

-First and foremost, you must get you’re A into G and become more organized.
+First and foremost, you must get your A into G and become more organized.

 I learned the hard way, which resulted in me falling off the metaphorical keto wagon more times than I can recall when I started this journey.